Heat, Power & Staying Warm

 - Layer Up: Wear multiple layers of clothing, including thermal undergarments, sweaters, and socks.
 Don’t forget a warm hat!

-If you have questions about safe heating practices, please call or visit your local fire department.
+For questions about safe heating practices, please call or visit your local fire department.

-Using an Electric Vehicle as a generator:
+Using an Electric Vehicle as a Generator

 If you have spare USB batteries / power banks, please charge them from an EV only and hand them out to neighbors to charge their phones.
 We want to avoid people wasting gas idling an engine just to charge a phone.